based2/KB/network/ip_filter.md

 block from any to 104.21.52.80
 # https://threatfox.abuse.ch/browse/malware/win.lokipws/
 block from any to 104.21.52.88
+# https://red.flag.domains/posts/2024-07-04/ santevitalesms[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/santevitalesms.fr/details
+block from any to 104.21.52.129
 # https://github.com/SEKOIA-IO/Community/blob/main/IOCs/acrstealer/acrstealer_iocs_20240429.md iicc[.]fun
 block from any to 104.21.52.197
 # https://jfrog.com/blog/attacks-on-docker-with-millions-of-malicious-repositories-spread-malware-and-phishing-scams/ urllio(.)com